Notes for Applicants

 Unless otherwise approved by CityU, students are not permitted to enrol in an additional CityU programme or government-funded programme/place.

-If a student is readmitted to the same programme after withdrawal, termination of studies or completion of an intermediate award, his/her previous period of study will be counted in the calculation of his/her maximum period of study.
+If a student is readmitted to the same programme after withdrawal, termination or exit with an intermediate award (but has not exceeded the maximum period of study), his/her previous period of study will be counted in the calculation of his/her maximum period of study.
 The student’s credit units and grades previously earned from the same programme are normally counted in the GPA calculation.
 The final decision on acceptance of credit units and grades rests with the respective academic unit.

 Transferred credit units must have been earned no earlier than eight years before enrolment at CityU.
 Individual academic units may stipulate a more stringent requirement for transferred credit units, as deemed appropriate.

-Starting from Semester A 2018/19, at least 70% of the credit units required for an award of CityU must be earned by the successful completion of courses required by the programme concerned.
-This new requirement will apply to students admitted in Semester A 2018/19 and thereafter.
+At least 70% of the credit unit required for an award of CityU must be earned by the successful completion of courses required by the programme concerned.

 Current CityU Students (Programme Transfer)